Home > Tours > Canada Tours > West Coast Tours > Whales & Bears of British Columbia

 Itinerary

 The adventure begins in Vancouver on Canada's west coast.
-If you have time, we recommend a stroll around this cosmopolitan city to get a feel for it.
+If you arrive in good time, we recommend a stroll around this cosmopolitan city to get a feel for it.
 Treat yourself to moreish maple cookies in Stanley Park, a 990-acre (400ha) green wonderland where you can see authentic totem poles put up in the 1920s or sit in one of the cafes and enjoy a spot of people watching.
-There is an opportunity to meet your guide and fellow travellers this evening.
-Stay: Holiday Inn & Suites Vancouver Downtown (or similar).
+Around 6pm, say hello to your tour leader and fellow travellers, when we gather as a group for the first time to get to know each other and learn more about the adventures ahead.
+Your tour leader then ensures a big welcome by arranging a group dinner at a nearby restaurant.
+Want more time in Vancouver?
+Secure pre-tour hotel nights through your sales representative.
+Stay: Century Plaza Hotel, Vancouver (or similar) (D).

 In the morning, we head to the port for a ferry to Nanaimo on Vancouver Island, a 1hr 30min journey across the Strait of Georgia.